-When Will the Sunflower Fields Be in Bloom?
+When Will the Sunflower Fields in East TN Bloom?

 In East Tennessee, sunflowers can bloom throughout the summer and into early fall.
-The peak of the season is usually in mid-summer, around late June through early July.
-The length of the in-bloom season for each individual field will depend on which type of sunflower is planted.
+The peak of the season is usually in mid-summer, around late June through early August.
+The length of the in-bloom season for each individual field will depend on which variety of sunflower is planted.

 Why Are Sunflower Fields Important?